-Diversity in Sandvik Coromant is a lot more than having offices in 45 countries and 7900 employees worldwide.
-Diversity is a torrent of new ideas, fresh perspectives and competitive visions, the kind that enrich the daily work life and unite employees from all around the world in a space of high cultural awareness and acceptance.
+Diversity in Sandvik Coromant means a lot more than having offices in 45 countries and 7,900 employees worldwide.
+Diversity is a torrent of new ideas, fresh perspectives and competitive visions – the kind that enrich daily work life and unite employees from all around the world in a space of high cultural awareness and acceptance.

 Diversity as the key to a well-balanced and successful business

 According to the Diversity Matters report by McKinsey & Company, companies in the top quartile for racial and ethnic diversity are 35% more likely to have financial returns above their respective national industry medians.
 The report also found that companies in the top quartile for gender diversity are 15% more likely to have financial returns above their respective national industry medians.
 And while engineering and manufacturing has historically been a sector heavily dominated by men, the statistics are moving in the right direction.
 Within Sandvik Coromant, women now make up 18% of the global workforce and 30% of next-generation managers.
 Women also account for a 40% share of the global function management teams.
 There's more work to be done, for sure, but it is clear that our gender initiatives are starting to make a difference.

 But diversity is more than statistics and financial KPIs.